Association Council & Policy

 Creating motions is easy!
 All you need to do is tell us your proposed policy title and write about what your policy is!

-Once a policy has been proposed it will be reviewed by the Representation and Democracy (R&D) coordinator.
-The policy proposer is welcome to meet with the R&D coordinator prior to or following submission if they require any advice on their policy submission.
+Once a policy has been proposed it will be reviewed by the Student Voice and Representation Manager.
+The policy proposer is welcome to meet with the Student Voice and Representation Manager prior to or following submission if they require any advice on their policy submission.

 The policy will then be passed to the Chair of Council for inclusion at the next GSA Council meeting.